beckn/missions/docs/starter_kit/starter_kit.md

 ## Network facilitator Journey

-Beckn protocol allows the unbundling of Platform type of application where the three tasks of customer operations, provider operations and the matching of customer to provider are unbundled.
-This creates a open network with new entrants being able to write software on the customer side (Beckn Application Platform) and provider side (Beckn Provider Platform).
+Beckn protocol allows the unbundling of Platform type of application where the three tasks of consumer operations, provider operations and the matching of consumer to provider are unbundled.
+This creates a open network with new entrants being able to write software on the consumer side (Beckn Application Platform) and provider side (Beckn Provider Platform).
 The task of bringing these participants together, allow them to discover each other, perform required complaince and regulation check for such networks etc is that of **Network Faciliator Organizations**.
 Some of the tasks of the Network Faciliator Organizations include:

 - Conceptualize the network, its nature, nature of participants and the types of transactions allowed.
 - Help network participants onboard onto the network